timholy/SnoopCompile.jl/docs/src/snoopr.md

 end
 ```

-There are good reasons to use a value-type of `Any`, but that makes it impossible for the compiler to infer the type of any object looked up in an IOContext.
+There are good reasons to use a value-type of `Any`, but that makes it impossible for the compiler to infer the type of any object looked up in an `IOContext`.
 Fortunately, you can help!
 For example, the documentation specifies that the `:color` setting should be a `Bool`, and since it appears in documentation it's something we can safely enforce.
 Changing